R3alCl0ud/Rust4Diva/readme.md

 # Rust4Diva

-A Fast mod manager written in rust for Hatsune Miku Project Diva Mega Mix +
+A Fast mod manager written in rust for the steam version of  Hatsune Miku Project Diva Mega Mix +

-# Future plans
+# Planned Features

-- Implement dmm url handling for one click installs
+- [ ] Implement dmm url handling for one click installs
+  - [ ] Send oneclicks to already running instance
+  - [x] Receive oneclicks
+  - [x] Parse and downlaod
-- In app searching of gamebanana for mods
+- [x] In app searching of gamebanana for mods
+  - [x] Download
+  - [x] Automatic Install
-- mod pack presets for easy switching between incompatible mods
+- [ ]  mod pack presets for easy switching between incompatible mods